 Fugro were contracted by Kiewit-Kvaerner Contractors (KKC) on behalf of ExxonMobil to provide a range of services associated with mating the GBS and the Topsides and moving the rig into position.

-In preparation for the rig move, a multibeam echosounder (MBES) survey of the intended tow route from the deepwater site at Bull Arm, Trinity Bay to the Hebron field (367 nautical miles), was undertaken to minimize risks of grounding.
+In preparation for the rig move, a multibeam echosounder (MBES) survey of the intended tow route from the deepwater site at Bull Arm, Trinity Bay to the Hebron field (367 nautical miles), was undertaken to minimise risks of grounding.
 Next, shore based terrestrial and DGNSS positioning services were provided for the mating of the topsides and the GBS, that together make up the Hebron platform, were provided.
 The use of pinpoint precision and reliable Starfix.NG software was critical to the success achieved by Fugro on this project.

 With the assembled structure ready to be moved, positioning services for the platform and tow vessels required to transport and position the completed platform on site (21 individual vessels at once) were supplied.